TwoSpikes/fplus/README.md

 ```
 into the `hello-world-output.txt` file.

-If you will not provide `-o` option, Hello, World! will be printed to the screen instead.
+If you will not provide `-o` option, Hello, World! will be printed to the stdout instead.

 ## VERSION:
 ```